BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 With this proof-of-concept package, full Cucumber compliance could be attained at a later stage.

-So, for the non-parsing part, there are no Haskell packages available.
+As for the non-parsing part, [chuchu](http://hackage.haskell.org/package/chuchu) appears to have some of the step definition functionality available.